MySQL, SQL Server, ODBC, DSN, Excel, PowerQuery

 MySQL download page with links to MySQL Installer for Windows, MySQL Workbench and various connectors including Connector/ODBC:

-Go to the MySQL Community Server link on that page for the Community 64-bit version of MySQL.
+Go to the MySQL Community Server link on the Community: Downloads page for the Community 64-bit version of MySQL.
 We use the 64-bit MSI installer:

 You also need MySQL Workbench, linked on the Downloads page: